 What went wrong

 You might have noticed I haven’t recommended any restaurants.
 We had delicious meals everywhere but, back in the UK, I found out my credit card details had been hi-jacked.
 I only used the card three times, in three different restaurants, and in one of them I clearly hadn’t kept an eye on it.
-My fault for being careless but that sort of thing happens on holidays.
 We had great food and friendly service at all of them which makes it even more irksome.

 Getting around: We flew British Airways from London Heathrow to Rome Fiumicino and caught a train into Rome.